HOMELESS ADVOCACY TOOLS

 in Orange County.
 We are faithfully committed to identifying and meeting the needs of people experiencing homelessness in our communities.
 We are equally dedicated to reducing the elements of visible homelessness that currently impact our communities.

 We strongly believe in identifying the specific needs of each person experiencing chronic homelessness individually and fulfilling those needs accordingly.
-Where there are resources that are found to be unavailable, there must be commitment to making
+Where there are resources that are found to be unavailable, there must be a commitment

 A great city will have detailed plans regarding how they will adapt to changes socially and economically.
 We will discuss policies proven successful in other cities that increased affordable housing opportunities as a solution for ending homelessness and costs taxpayers less.